Wells Fargo jumps into credit card rewards race

-(Reuters) - Wells Fargo & Co (WFC.N) introduced a new credit card rewards program on Monday, aiming to stand out against other benefit-heavy cards and gain more of a foothold in a market where it has lagged rivals.
+June 25 (Reuters) - Wells Fargo & Co introduced a new credit card rewards program on Monday, aiming to stand out against other benefit-heavy cards and gain more of a foothold in a market where it has lagged rivals.

 San Francisco-based Wells Fargo said it will sweeten the rewards for one of its premium cards next month, offering three points per dollar spent on dining, traveling and streaming services like Netflix for no annual fee.